ThomasM2568/IA_Python/Clustering/readme.md

 - Displays a colored scatter plot representing clusters.
 - `hue=df['Species']`: colors based on species.
 - `edgecolor='k'`: black edges for better visibility.

+### 🔹 Conclusion
+Hierarchical clustering (agglomerative clustering) may not be the most suitable method for this dataset.
+While we expect three distinct clusters, the algorithm tends to partition the data into only two main clusters.
+This discrepancy suggests that hierarchical clustering might struggle to capture the natural structure of the dataset, possibly due to the way distances are calculated or the linkage method used.
+In contrast, other clustering approaches like K-Means may be more effective in correctly identifying the three expected groups.